amirsasani/TST-CycleGAN/README.md

 ### Sentiment transfer
 We use the [Yelp](https://papers.nips.cc/paper_files/paper/2017/hash/2d2c8394e31101a261abf1784302bf75-Abstract.html) dataset following the same splits as in [Li et al.](https://aclanthology.org/N18-1169/) available in the official [repository](https://github.com/lijuncen/Sentiment-and-Style-Transfer).
 Put it into the `data/yelp` folder and please name the files as `[train|dev|test].[0|1].txt`, where 0 is for negative sentiment and 1 is for positive sentiment.

+## .env file
+The repository includes a `.env.sample` file containing environment variables required for the Comet ML API key and other sensitive configurations.
+These values typically remain unchanged and should be kept secure.
+To use them, rename the file to `.env`.

 ## Training
 You can train the proposed CycleGAN architecture for Text Style Transfer using the `train.py` script.
 It can be customized using several command line arguments such as:
 - style_a/style_b: style A/B (i.e., informal/formal or negative/positive)